manojpramesh/eth-doc/report.md

 owner = msg.sender;
 ```

 owner address declaration and assignment is already taken care by the `Ownable` contract.
-This redundant declaration and assignment can be removed from `DadiPublicSale`.
+This redundant declaration and assignment can be removed from `PublicSale`.

 ## 8. Redundant function declaration to get tokensPurchased
-### DadiPublicSale.sol / Line 492 - 494
+### PublicSale.sol / Line 492 - 494

 Public variables generate a getter by default and the function to retrieve the same can be removed.